GeraldScott/geraldscott.github.io/_posts/2019-03-21-welcome-to-jekyll.markdown

 Clone the repository to your development environment so that you can work on it using your favourite tools, then push the changes back up to GitHub.
 After a moment or two, you will see the fruits of your labours by browsing to `https://<username>.github.io`.

+You could continue to work on this simple local copy to build up a functionally rich website, but you will have to set up a Jekyll development environment to do things like migrate posts from Blogger.

+The next section describes how to do this and use Jekyll to generate the website.
 ## Jekyll development environment
 ### Install RVM and Ruby
-GitHub Pages will automatically build and publish pages when you push them to your repository, but if you like to live life in "Hard" mode, as I do, you can install and run Jekyll locally to get the full experience.

 Jekyll is a Ruby Gem that must be [installed](https://jekyllrb.com/docs/installation/) on your system, which in my case is a Centos 7 workstation.
+These instructions should work for other RPM-based distros like RHEL or Fedora.

 The pre-requisites are Ruby version 2.4.0 or above, as well as GCC and Make.